Lecturers: Gavin Bell and Nicholas d'Ambrumenil

 The first part of this year's module uses ideas, introduced in the first year module, to explore atomic structure.
 The module also covers the mathematical tools needed in quantum mechanics and outlines the fundamental postulates that form the basis of the theory.
 The module discusses the time-independent and the time-dependent Schrödinger equations for spherically symmetric and harmonic potentials, angular momentum and hydrogenic atoms.

-The second half of the module looks at many-particle systems and aspects of the standard model of particle physics.
+The second half of the module looks at many-particle systems and aspects of the Standard Model of particle physics.
 The module introduces the quantum mechanics of free fermions and discusses how it accounts for the conductivity and heat capacity of metals and the state of electrons in white dwarf stars.
 Introducing the effect of the ionic lattice and the scattering of electrons off ions then leads to a description of the properties of semiconductors and insulators.
-The standard model of particle physics is a quantum field theory and beyond simple quantum mechanics.
-However, using ideas from quantum mechanics, it is possible to explain a number of aspects of the standard model such as antiparticles and particle oscillations.
+The Standard Model of particle physics is a quantum field theory and beyond simple quantum mechanics.
+However, using ideas from quantum mechanics, it is possible to explain a number of phenomena in particle physics such as antiparticles and particle oscillations.

 To introduce the mathematical structure of quantum mechanics and to explain how to compute expectation values for observable quantities of a system.
 To show how quantum theory accounts for properties of atoms, elementary particles, nuclei and solids.

 To develop the foundations of quantum mechanics.
 At the end of the module you should:

 - know the origin of the n,l,m and s quantum numbers and be able to use the Pauli exclusion principle to explain the periodic table.